Implement a product feature using GitHub Spec Kit

 The URL should be similar to: https://github.com/YOUR-USERNAME/ContosoDashboard.git

-11. Open a terminal window, and then navigate to the location where you want to clone the project:
+11. Open a terminal window in your development environment, and then navigate to the location where you want to create the local clone of the repository.

 For example: